dallison/adastra/README.md

 ```
 The `SetParameter` function will create the parameter if it doesn't exist.
 If the value is a map, a tree will be created.
 If it does exist, the parameter value will be set.

-The `DeleteParameter` will delete a parameter or a tree of them.
+The `DeleteParameters` will delete a set of parameters or a tree of them.
+If the `names` is empty all parameters will
+be deleted.

+The `GetParameters` and `GetParameter` functions allow the client to read the values of parameters;  If `names` is empty, it will read all the parameters.

 The `UploadParameters` allows a whole set of parameters to be sent to Capcom at once.